-Likewise, the Colca Canyon was inhabited by ancient civilizations that predated the Incas, which many of them are traced back between 5000 - 6000 B.C.
+Likewise, the Colca Canyon was inhabited by ancient civilizations that preceded the Incas, which many of them date back to the 5000 - 6000 B.C.
 Evidence points out that these cultures were composed of hunters and gatherers but it was thousands of years later that they actually settled in this location.

 Going further into the future, during colonization, the Spaniards conquered these lands and made natives work in mines.
 The indigenous communities were later divided into twenty villages that have remained until the current date.

 Nowaday, this is one of Peru’s most visited regions since it receives over 300,000 tourists per year.
 Thereby, the Colca Canyon and its surroundings are one of the unmissable attractions in Arequipa, not only for being granted recognition as one of the deepest canyons on Earth but because of its extraordinary geographical features.

 Due to the geothermal activity in this region, geysers, fumaroles, and natural hot springs were formed, adding a great touristic value to the Arequipa countryside.
 Nevertheless, UNESCO has recognized the Colca Canyon as a Global Geopark in 2019 thanks to its geological importance and complex history.

 What to See?

 This natural viewpoint is located in the highest peak of the canyon, offering an outstanding view of the Colca Valley and, especially of the majestic Andean Condor, the third-largest bird in the world.
 The Andean Condor is 3 meters long and barely flaps its wings to fly since it uses the hot air currents to glide, a smooth flight worth watching.

 Therefore, to experience this beautiful spectacle, you must visit the Cruz del Condor Viewpoint between 9:00 a.m. and 11:00 a.m.